mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/stacking_context_example_3/index.md

 So a third-level menu will be stacked under the following second-level menus, because all second-level menus share the same z-index value and the default stacking rules apply.

-To better understand the situation, here is the stacking context hierarchy:
+To better understand the situation, here is the stacking context hierarchy (the three dots "..." represent multiple repetition of the previous line):

 - Root stacking context